cnnrdel/cnnrdel/README.md

 ***
 - :school: I'm a computer science student studying at NYU with a minor in web development
 - 🔭 I’m currently working on a web app for keeping track of books you've read and want to read
-- 🌱 I’m currently learning about/ practicing Agile and SCRUM
+- 🌱 I’m currently learning about/ practicing Agile, SCRUM, & LAMP
 - :house: I was born and raised in Baltimore, MD

 #### In my freetime I enjoy...